 A sleep routine is an extremely important thing once you get a baby.
 From day one, try to set a routine for your baby – it’s not only better for them, it’s easier for you.

 You can relax, read a book, or just spend some quality time with your hubby.
-Then when just before going to bed, you may opt for dream-feeding your baby.
+Then when just before going to bed, you may opt for comfort nursing your baby.

 A sleep routine is especially important when your baby becomes a toddler and even when they start going to school.